Niqabigeek/Niqabigeek/README.md

 Here are some ideas to get you started:

 - 🔭 I’m a frontend developer and tech ethusiast
-- 🌱 I’m currently learning HTML CSS JAVASCRIP
+- 🌱 I’m currently learning HTML CSS JAVASCRIPT language
-- 📫 How to reach me: zeniatmohammed@gmail.com
+- 📫 How to reach me: zeniatmohammed10@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love to code at my leisure and watch wild life documentaries